 Jinja2 Templating#

-The YAML files used to define labs, devices, experiments, and tasks support Jinja2 templating.
-This allows easier authoring of complex YAML files by enabling the use of variables, loops, conditionals, macros, and more.
-Jinja2 templates are evaluated with Python, so some expressions are the same as in Python.
+The YAML files used to define labs, devices, protocols, and tasks support Jinja2 templating, enabling variables, loops, conditionals, macros, and more.
+Jinja2 templates are evaluated with Python, so some expressions follow Python syntax.

 Note